Brittany is MOVE CLINICS Clinical Lead in Performance and Clinical Pilates.

 Here at MOVE CLINICS Steve enjoys treating a variety of clients with musculoskeletal and sporting injuries, his treatments are heavily influenced by strength and conditioning, something he has always been interested in for his own health and fitness.

 Steve also utilises our Alter-G running machine and teaching of Clinical Pilates classes to help in rehabilitation of his clients.

 Steve has been interested in sport and physical activity since childhood, his interest in Physiotherapy was first born out of time spent on the rehab table as a child.
 Steve has played sports such as football and rugby, along with sports he has taken part in various forms of martial arts.

 As a keen sportsman most of his spare time is spent playing hockey, having played for nearly a decade in the English National League, the highest levels of hockey in the country.
 He has represented Wales in the European Club Championships in 2012, going one further in 2013 by winning gold.
-Having has his share of injuries from a double Achilles rupture to a fractured knee cap amongst other problems, he can empathise with patients whose active lives have become impacted with injury.
-Move Clinics offer free 10 minute foot assessments for anyone with lower limb concerns, just book in at reception and ask for a free podiatry assessment with Simon./pelvic dysfunction and running related injury.
+Having had his share of injuries, from a double Achilles rupture to a fractured knee cap amongst other problems, he can empathise with patients whose active lives have become impacted with injury.

 Jethro joined the MOVE CLINICS team as our receptionist in September 2017.

 Having grown up in the depths of Essex, Jethro worked for the Metropolitan Police from 2001 to 2013 as a Criminal Intelligence Analyst being based in many places across London.
 He was involved in the investigation of high volume crime, homicide, serious fraud and latterly phone hacking, all of which we thought was a great apprenticeship for the role of allied health clinic receptionist.